Ohmnivore/FlxShell/README.md

 This is a regular AS3 input TextField so most editing tricks on your OS should work, the ones I listed are just the ones I found, there's most likely more.

 ## TODO:
-* Simulated file system (saves and loads from JSON) -> almost done
-* Wired communication protocol between systems
+* Save/load silently from flixel save
 * Make every command work with redirection operators